wkgcass/Latte-lang/ltls.md

 e.g. `List`, it's specified in `java::util::List`, so this type is `java::util::List` instead of `java::awt::List`

 #§2 Literals
-LessTyping supports 5 kinds of literals
+Latte supports 5 kinds of literals

 1. number
 2. string